Oct. 2, 2024

 Jeff Umbro: From the early signs that I have seen, I don't think it's failing.

-I am by no means an expert here, but like, I think you're doing a good job.
+I am by no means an expert here, but I think you're doing a good job.
 I've listened to both episodes.
 I am one of your latest paying subscribers, disclaimer, I pay for Alex's show.
 We're going to get into all of those details.
-Cause I want to hear about all of the nitty gritty, but can you introduce like what Hyperfixed is?
+Cause I want to hear about all of the nitty gritty, but can you introduce what Hyperfixed is?

-Alex Goldman: When I used to make Reply All, we had a segment called Super Tech Support, which was basically like when people had tech problems, or problems that were, you know, glancingly related to tech, I would try and solve them if they couldn't solve them themselves.
+Alex Goldman: When I used to make Reply All, we had a segment called Super Tech Support, which was basically when people had tech problems, or problems that were, you know, glancingly related to tech, I would try and solve them if they couldn't solve them themselves.
 There are plenty of problems people have that are completely unrelated to tech that I would like to solve.

 And being able to sort of put myself in those stories or in those situations where I have to solve those problems can be fun radio.
 So, for example, the first two episodes are, I am trying to deal with a person who is 30 and lives in New York City and doesn't know how to drive in the city or is not comfortable doing that, so I'm trying to teach her what it takes to be comfortable in the city.